-What is PyNumberMethods.nb_inplace_multiply
+What is PyNumberMethods.nb_inplace_multiply? π

-How is nb_inplace_multiply
+How is nb_inplace_multiply Used? π

-is not something you’ll use directly in your day-to-day Python code; it lies deeper within Pythonβs internals.
-For instance, when you use the *=
+nb_inplace_multiply is not something you’ll use directly in your day-to-day Python code; it lies deeper within Pythonβs internals.
+For instance, when you use the *= operator in Python, what happens behind the scenes is that the nb_inplace_multiply function gets called for objects that implement this method.

 Let’s walk through a simple example to make this crystal clear: